raymondtju/nextjs-mongoose/README.md

 Configuring of Mongo Model can be done at `./lib/model/test.model.ts`

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/test/create](http://localhost:3000/api/hello).
-This endpoint can be edited in `src/pages/api/test/create.ts`.
+This endpoint can be edited in `src/pages/api/test/create.ts`
+.
+### How to connect to MongoAtlas Database

+Connect to your MongoAtlas Database by creating .env.local and create var name MONGODB_URI = ...

 ### Cloud Database